MathematicusLucian/RandomGeneratorModels/README.md

 As the output of the generator is random, this limits the test options, i.e. I cannot test that a certain integer value is returned.
 Thinking of financial scenarios, with considerations such as variability, and velocity, where deviance, such as beyond the efficient frontier, or high/low fluctuations in stock prices, may be critical, I tested that the count of each 'random number' is within a tolerance of its respective expected probability.

-***Crude Factory:*** *I didn't want to write the same test code over and over, so I hacked together a crude factory method approach to feed the classes into a function, that generates each in turn, running the tests.
+***🏭 Crude Factory:*** *I didn't want to write the same test code over and over, so I hacked together a crude factory method approach to feed the classes into a function, that generates each in turn, running the tests.
 If any fail, it gives the name of the respective class.
 This could be prettier, but I will stop there, because I have already exceeded the remit.*

-## 🌟 Performance Test Engine (Python)
+## 🌟 Performance Test Engine (Python) 📈
 In ``performance_test_engine.py``.

 - **Sample implementation:** In the file ``performance_test.py``.
 This can be triggered from a FASTAPI or Flask API service, or you can call it from the CLI: ``python3 performance_test.py``